WhiTanFox/MAX7219Sprite/README.txt

 Functions:
 ----------

-display()	writes out the framebuffer to the display. setup(		configures the PSI peripheral and all of the MAX7219s
+splerp::DisplayTarget(			Construct an object to reference an actual stack of displays.
-	uint8_t intensity, 		Display brightness
+	const int N_matrices,		Number of MAX7219s in the series const int CS_Pin		Chip select pin number for local device ) display()	writes out the framebuffer to the display. setup(		configures the SPI peripheral and all of the MAX7219s uint8_t intensity, 		Display brightness
 )
 reboot(		Smacks all the settings back into the displays
 	uint8_t intensity, 		Display brightness
 )

-drawSprite(			Copy the source sprite to the target location.
+splerp::RenderTarget(			Construct a non-outputting display target for compositing.
-	int index,		render target start position
+	const int N_matrices		Number of 8x8 segments in the display ) drawSprite(			Copy the source sprite to the target location. int index,		render target start position
 	uint8_t * src,	input sprite